ghall89/AutoDock/README.md

 ### Requirements

-- An Intel or Apple Silicon Mac running MacOS 15 Sequoia or later
+- An Intel or Apple Silicon Mac running macOS 15 Sequoia or later

 _Note: It is entirely possible the app can be compiled to run on older versions of MacOS, I'm just unable to test.
 Feel free to try compiling for older systems and submit a pull request with any changes._